jpardogo/FlabbyListView/README.md

         android:layout_height="match_parent"/>
 ```

-2.Populate it with items which xml layout is wrap by a `FlabbyLayout:
+2.Populate it with items which xml layout is wrap by a `FlabbyLayout`:

 ```xml